Welcome to Volume 9 of Executed to Suppress His Message.

 Now King Solomon loved many foreign women along with the daughter of Pharaoh: Moabite, Ammonite, Edomite, Sidonian, and Hittite women, from the nations concerning which the LORD had said to the sons of Israel, “You shall not associate with them, nor shall they associate with you, for they will surely turn your heart away after their gods.”
 Solomon held fast to these in love.

 He had seven hundred wives, princesses, and three hundred concubines, and his wives turned his heart away.
 For when Solomon was old, his wives turned his heart away after other gods; and his heart was not wholly devoted to the LORD his God, as the heart of David his father had been (I Kings 11:1-4).

 Over a thousand women could not satisfy Solomon’s endless lust.
-So he labored to accumulate vast quantities of silver and gold, with which he constructed a great throne for himself.
+And so he labored to accumulate vast quantities of silver and gold, with which he constructed a great throne for himself.
 Solomon also commissioned vast armies, with thousands of horses and chariots equipped with solid gold shields (I Kings 10:14-27).

-And finally after Solomon grew old and tired from attempting to satisfy his endless lusts, he wrote the Book of Ecclesiastes, wherein he concluded that life is “Vanity of vanities!
+Then after Solomon finally grew old and tired from attempting to satisfy his endless lusts, he wrote the Book of Ecclesiastes, wherein he concluded that life is “Vanity of vanities!
 All is vanity!”

 The Family Continues It’s Evil Behavior

 Let’s continue with the story of Judah’s family, as it moves down through biblical history.